This page specifies the processing and distribution of a draft for CENELEC Enquiry.

 1.2 CCMC checks that all the documentation and electronic files have been supplied, that the appropriate information has been provided on the 'Transmission Notice' and that the deliverable corresponds to the database records.

 1.3 Within five weeks, CCMC allocates a reference number, edits the text and makes it available though the FTP-server to all the National Committees (NC) in order to trigger the 8-week period of preparation prior to National Enquiry.
 At the same time, CCMC sends the document via E-trans to AFNOR, BSI and DKE for the Translation procedure of the remaining two official CENELEC language versions.
 During these 8 weeks any NC can request an extension of up to 4 weeks of the Enquiry ballot (by default the Enquiry is 12 weeks long).
 According to the Translation Procedure AFNOR, DKE and (when relevant) BSI can request extensions to the default 8 weeks translation period.

-1.4 At the same time CCMC sends harmonized drafts requiring assessment to the relevant New Approach Consultant(s).
+1.4 At the same time CCMC sends harmonized drafts requiring assessment to the relevant HAS Consultant(s).

-1.5 The relevant New Approach Consultant(s) provide(s) the assessment of the draft within 28 days to CCMC.
+1.5 The relevant HAS Consultant(s) provide(s) the assessment of the draft within 28 days to CCMC.

 1.6 The relevant NCs prepare the translations of the remaining two official CENELEC language versions and return them to CCMC within the specified timescales (default 8 weeks).
 In the case of unavailable translations, the relevant NCs will supply at least the translation of the title.